Students on the Open Study Program: Whom can I contact for support?

 |Tip: You can use this method to link a document to the date on which it will be used or to a discussion about the document.
 It is also useful to link tasks to the dates on which they will be discussed or to documents that are useful for completing the respective task.|

-To tag an entry, navigate to the “Linked entries” section in the entry itself (third tab, “Tags”).
-Check or uncheck existing tags to select or deselect them or add new tags.
+To tag an entry, navigate to the “Structure” section in the entry itself (second tab, “Hashtags”).
+Check or uncheck existing hashtags to select or deselect them or add new hashtags.
 Save your changes.

-When you navigate to a rubric or the homepage of your workspace, a list of tags will be displayed on the right side.
-You can use it to access individual entries and, if available, other entries carrying the same tag.
+When you navigate to a rubric or the homepage of your workspace, a list of hashtags will be displayed on the right side.
+You can use it to access individual entries and, if available, other entries carrying the same hashtag.

 How can I copy an entry to another workspace?